w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-setup-a-validator-with-reverse-proxy.md

 id: maintain-guides-how-to-setup-a-validator-with-reverse-proxy
 title: Set Up a Validator with NGINX Reverse Proxy
 sidebar_label: Set Up a Validator with NGINX Reverse Proxy
+description: Steps on setting up a reverse proxy for your validator node.
 slug: ../maintain-guides-how-to-setup-a-validator-with-reverse-proxy
 ---